Child Benefit Calculator

 High Income Child Benefit Charge (HICBC)

-Charge applies when individual income exceeds £60,000.
-Based on individual, not household income.
+Charge applies when adjusted net income exceeds £60,000.
+Based on the individual with the highest income, not combined household income.

 Calculate Take-Home Pay

-• Keep your personal details up to date
+Keep your personal details up to date with HMRC

 Calculate Your Adjusted Net Income